larocs/SAC_uav/README.md

 **Framework**
-It is a traditional RL env that access the Pyrep plugin, which access Coppelia Simulator API.
-It is a lot faster than using the Remote API of Coppelia Simulator and you also have access to a simpler API for manipulating/creating objects inside your running simulation.
+It is a traditional RL env that accesses the Pyrep plugin, which accesses Coppelia Simulator API.
+It is a lot faster than using the Remote API of Coppelia Simulator, and you also have access to a simpler API for manipulating/creating objects inside your running simulation.

 <!-- ![Framework](assets/tikz_setup.png) -->